Amrish Puri: Career

+Career beginnings

-Puri's family had some film connections.
+Puri's family had previous film connections.
 The singer and actor K. L. Saigal, one of the pioneers of Indian cinema, was Puri's first cousin.
-Enamoured by the fame of their cousin, Puri's older brothers, Chaman Puri and Madan Puri, had moved to Mumbai in the 1950s to try their luck in films and had found work as character actors.
+Inspired by the fame of their cousin, Puri's older brothers, Chaman and Madan, moved to Mumbai in the 1950s to try their luck in films, finding work as character actors.
 Puri likewise came to Mumbai in the mid-1950s to try his luck, but failed his first screen test.
-He however managed to land a stable job with the Employees State Insurance Corporation (ESIC), a government organization, and indulged his hobby of acting by becoming part of an amateur natak mandali or stage group.
+However, he managed to land a stable job with the Employees State Insurance Corporation (ESIC), a government organization, and indulged his hobby of acting by becoming part of an amateur natak mandali or stage group.
 His group often performed at the Prithvi Theatre in plays written by Satyadev Dubey.
 He eventually became well known as a stage actor and even won the Sangeet Natak Akademi Award in 1979.
-This theatre recognition soon led to work in television advertisements and eventually to films at the relatively late age of 40 (forty).
+This theatre recognition soon led to work in television advertisements and eventually to films at the relatively late age of 40.

-This was in the early 1970s, and he hardly had a dialogue to utter in his first few films, which is remarkable, because his baritone voice was to be his source of fame in later years.
-These bit appearances were still counted a hobby, since he continued with his government job in order to support his family.
-Throughout the 1970s, Puri worked in supporting roles, usually as the henchman of the main villain.
-The super-hit movie Hum Paanch (1980) was the first film in which he played the main villain.
-His acting performance, personality and voice were all noticed and duly appreciated in this film.
-After that, he started getting cast as the main villain in other movies.
+This was in the early 1970s, and he had little dialogue in his first few films, despite his baritone voice that would be his source of fame in later years.
+These small appearances were filmed while Puri continued with his government job in order to support his family.
+Throughout the 1970s, Puri worked in supporting roles, frequently typecast as the henchman of the main antagonist.
+The "super-hit" movie Hum Paanch (1980) was the first film in which he played the main villain.
+His acting performance, personality, and voice were first noticed and praised in this film.
+After that, Puri was cast as the main villain in other movies.
 Puri went on to work in Hindi, Kannada, Marathi, Punjabi, Malayalam, Telugu, Tamil and even Hollywood films.
-His main field was, of course, Hindi cinema.
+His main field was Hindi cinema.